Working with Pages

 • Login Page: A page with a login view that password protects its child pages by requiring users to log in for secure access.

-• Detail Page: This page is designed to display detailed information about a single record in your app.
+• Details Page: This page is designed to display detailed information about a single record in your app.
 It is commonly linked to by grid, list, and search views.

-• User Page: A user page is specifically designed to manage administrative user tasks.
-Unlike other pages, user pages are not included in the Page Menu.
+• Utility Page: A utility page is specifically designed to manage administrative user tasks.
+Unlike other pages, utility pages are not included in the page menu.

-• User Pages have their own dedicated User Menu.
-For additional information on user pages, see our article here.
+• Utility Pages have their own dedicated user menu.
+For additional information on utility pages, see our article here.

 Managing Pages